Amartyabb/competition-site/content/about.md

 <h1><p align="center"> The Process </p></h1>

 <h4>Answers to this question will be reviewed by a panel of JMHS faculty judges on [February TBD] (last day for submission), and the 10 selected finalists’ papers will be sent to Bryan Johnson for winner selections.
 The three winners will be announced on [March TBD], where [TBD].
-Each winner will receive $500 in seed money from Bryan Johnson. </h4>
+Each winner will receive $500 in seed money from Bryan Johnson.

-<h4><p align="center">Email your project in PDF format to skyzoom00@gmail.com</p></h4>

-<h4><p align="center"> with subject line:
+Email your project in PDF format to skyzoom00@gmail.com with subject line: YFP_Last, First
-YFP_Last, First

 </p></h4>